oscahui/final-project/README.md

     (1) Get the bitcoin close price and ma price then save to bitcoin.csv (2) Get the bitcoin close price and other index price and save to combine.csv

-    In etl_func.py use init_table() function to load the data to postgresql (3) Load the bitcoin.csv data to bitcoin_data table (4) Load the combine.csv data to mix_data table
+    In etl_func.py use init_table() function ls -lto load the data to postgresql (3) Load the bitcoin.csv data to bitcoin_data table (4) Load the combine.csv data to mix_data table

 4. Model training
     (1) LSTM model (model1.py):
-        use create_model() function to train the LSTM model by using the bitcoin_data table, by default it will generate "good_train_default.h5" and "scale_default.scl" file so we can reuse the model. use predict_date(date) function to predict and the close price for a specific date use predict_date(date) function to predict all the close price from the last date in the database to the specific date, and return a dataframe for visualization.
+        use create_model() function to train the LSTM model by using the bitcoin_data table, by default it will generate "good_train_default.h5" and "scale_default.scl" file so we can reuse the model.
+Can be used with parameter "suffix=<str>" and "rmse_limit=<int>". use predict_date(date) function to predict and the close price for a specific date use predict_date(date) function to predict all the close price from the last date in the database to the specific date, and return a dataframe for visualization.